George Floyd Protests: Resources To Help Anti-Police Brutality Protesters

 Given the current nature of the country following the death of George Floyd, many Americans across the country took the streets in protest, to demand justice for Floyd as well as many other lives who have been victimized by police brutality.
 Floyd’s death was the third in a recent string of incidents in which unarmed black people were killed either by police or people “acting” on behalf of the police.

 For many of us, there are multiple battles happening at once.
 The coronavirus is still affecting black and brown people at a disproportionate rate.
-Protesting that black life be valued seems like an endless loop in demands for justice and systematic change.
-With these in mind, here are some resources for you to not only protest if you can safely do so, but how to also support people on the front lines demanding justice for George Floyd, Breonna Taylor Ahmaud Arbery and others.
+Protesting that black life is valued seems like an endless loop in demands for justice and systematic change.
+With these in mind, here are some resources for you to not only protest if you can safely do so but how to also support people on the front lines demanding justice for George Floyd, Breonna Taylor Ahmaud Arbery, and others.

 Demand Police Accountability From Local Government

-A common phrase mentioned during these protests by leaders, both on the local and national level has been about voting.
-If ending police brutality is your benchmark for political support, demand that work from potential candidates running for office.
-You can also visit Campaign Zero, an organization with a comprehensive guide to policies that aimed to ensure police oversight such as excessive force, racial profiling and more.
-Make yourself familiar with local laws as well as knowing who your representatives are and how to contact them – at the local, state and national levels.
+A common phrase mentioned during these protests by leaders, both on the local and national levels has been about voting.
+If ending police brutality is your benchmark for political support, demand that works from potential candidates running for office.
+You can also visit Campaign Zero, an organization with a comprehensive guide to policies that aimed to ensure police oversight such as excessive force, racial profiling, and more.
+Make yourself familiar with local laws as well as knowing who your representatives are and how to contact them – at the local, state, and national levels.
 Make your voice heard and bring it to their face to make them feel and hear you on ending discrimination in law enforcement as well as in companies that practice discrimination against employees due to race, gender, or hairstyle.

 Donate To A Bail Fund